circonus-labs/terraform-provider-circonus/website/docs/r/worksheet.html.markdown

 * `tags` - (Optional) A list of tags assigned to this worksheet.

 ### `smart_queries` Attributes

+`smart_queries` is a list of smart query objects.
+Each smart query object has the following required attributes:

 * `name` - (Required) The name (heading) for the smart graph section in the worksheet.